-Outcome/Output Result Statement/Sector objective Indicator Indicator description /rationale Output-FS4 Dilblic sector institutions and ather service # of individuals working with regulation and areas This indisator massilies the pumber of individuals from Capacity building Cuthur 04 ר מטווכ פלכנסן וווסנונמנוסווס מוומ סנוומו סמן עוכם + OF ITICIVIQUAIS WOLNING WITH FRUGGES, THIGHAILS capacity building providers that provide food assistance or food and affected host communities trained in food authorities (local, regional, national) and civil society security related technical assitance to refugees, security and/or the provision of food services and (NGOs, others) who provide food assistance to (NGOs, others) who provide food assistance to migrants and affected host communities are assistance refugees and migrants and host communities, including supported services in shelters / canteens, or cash-based transfers, which have benefitted from direct capacity-building in the field of food assistance, including on issues of facility management for comminal kitchens
+Outcome/Output Result Statement/Sector objective Indicator Indicator description /rationale Output-FS4 Public sector institutions and other service providers that provide food assistance or food security related technical assitance to refugees, migrants and affected host communities are supported # of individuals working with refugees, migrants and affected host communities trained in food security and/or the provision of food services and assistance This indicator measures the number of individuals from authorities (local, regional, national) and civil society (NGOs, others) who provide food assistance to refugees and migrants and host communities, including services in shelters / canteens, or cash-based transfers, which have benefitted from direct capacity-building in the field of food assistance, including on issues of facility management for communal kitchens.
+Capacity building

-ප් Health Outcome-HE01 Improve access to health services and supplies at all levels of care including specialized assistance Percentage of refugees and migrants with access to healthcare Outcome-HE02 Strengthen international and national frameworks that ensure greater health protection Number of countries that have strengthened their legal frameworks and policies also to include refugees and migrants in their health insurance systems Output-HE1 Refugees and migrants receive health care, supplies and information # of refugees and migrants benefiting from primary health care consultations This indicator measures the access of refugees and migrants from Venezuela to the primary health care facilities (e.g. health posts, health centers) to receive consultations for TB, COVID-19, HIV/AIDS, noncommunicable diseases, mental health, maternal and child health, sexual and reproductive health including family planning, STIs, psychosocial support, emergencies and prevention and care of gender-based violence including clinical management of sexual violence, among others.
+ਝੇ Health Outcome-HE01 Improve access to health services and supplies at all levels of care including specialized assistance Percentage of refugees and migrants with access to healthcare Outcome-HE02 Strengthen international and national frameworks that ensure greater health protection Number of countries that have strengthened their legal frameworks and policies also to include refugees and migrants in their health insurance systems Output-HE1 Refugees and migrants receive health care, supplies and information # of refugees and migrants benefiting from primary health care consultations This indicator measures the access of refugees and migrants from Venezuela to the primary health care facilities (e.g. health posts, health centers) to receive consultations for TB, COVID-19, HIV/AIDS, non- communicable diseases, mental health, maternal and child health, sexual and reproductive health including family planning, STIs, psychosocial support, emergencies and prevention and care of gender-based violence including clinical management of sexual violence, among others.
 Direct Assistance Output-HE2 Refugees and migrants receive health care, supplies and information # of refugees and migrants assisted with vaccination against COVID-19 This indicator measures the access of refugees and migrants from Venezuela who have protection against COVID-19.
 Direct Assistance Output-HE3 Refugees and migrants receive health care, supplies and information # of vaccine doses applied to refugees and migrants according to life cycle and national calendar This indicator measures the access of refugees and migrants from Venezuela to mandatory vaccines according to the age group and the country's calendar.
-Direct Assistance Output-HE4 Refugees and migrants receive health care, supplies and information # of refugees and migrants who received supplies This indicator measures the direct support of the health sector partners of the national platforms, to refugees and migrants, through the delivery of supplies (such as dignity kits, clean delivery kits, hygiene kits, PPEs and others) Direct Assistance Output-HE5 Refugees and migrants receive health care, supplies and information # of campaigns and people who received information on promotion and access to health services This indicator measures the support of the health sector partners of the national platforms, through the dissemination of information on access to health services in the recipient country, as well as promotional actions for health problems through different strategies such as communication campaigns, delivery of brochures, among others.
+Direct Assistance Output-HE4 Refugees and migrants receive health care, supplies and information # of refugees and migrants who received supplies This indicator measures the direct support of the health sector partners of the national platforms, to refugees and migrants, through the delivery of supplies (such as dignity kits, clean delivery kits, hygiene kits, PPEs and others) Direct Assistance Output-HE5 Refugees and migrants receive health care, supplies and information # of campaigns and people who received information on promotion and access to health services This indicator measures the support of the health sector partners of the national platforms, through the dissemination of information on access to health services in the recipient country; as well as promotional actions for health problems through different strategies such as communication campaigns, delivery of brochures, among others.
 Campaign